-The faculty's intention and desire is for all students to pass the Comprehensive Examinations and to bring out the best in students.
+The faculty's intention is for all students to pass the Comprehensive Examinations and to bring out the best in students.
 On their first testing occasion, students must take all portions of the qualifying examination during the same semester.
 Students will receive a grade of Pass or Fail on each content area of the exam.
 If the student fails one or two written comprehensive exam questions, their advisor will meet with the student to discuss the results and any comments made by the graders.
 The student will be notified that they must complete an Oral Comprehensive Exam for the content areas failed.
 The purpose of the Oral Comprehensive Exam is for students to defend and discuss their own work, ideas, and knowledge.
 It allows students an opportunity to clarify their written answers and constitutes an important professional skill.
-Because the Comprehensive Exam represents the student's own written and oral work, there should be no consultation about the content of the exam between the student andother students, faculty, and/or any other person or persons between the time the Comprehensive Exam questions are distributed and all the oral exams are completed.
+Because the Comprehensive Exam represents the student's own written and oral work, there should be no consultation about the content of the exam between the student and other students, between the time the Comprehensive Exam questions are distributed, and all the oral exams are completed.